+

 Act III 2024 – Cities XVI – XVIII

-Each city partner across its 16 European countries will also host a cross-sectoral symposium exploring the relationship between the city and its Ulysses inspired ARTS & SOCIETY theme – migration, democracy, mental health, environmental pollution, social co-existence, sexual equality and freedom of speech, amongst others.
+Each city partner across its 16 European countries also hosted a cross-sectoral symposium exploring the relationship between the city and its Ulysses inspired ARTS & SOCIETY theme – migration, democracy, mental health, environmental pollution, social co-existence, sexual equality and freedom of speech, amongst others.

 (Photo: Athens Episode I – Telemachus)

-An exchange between cities of 30 emerging artists will also occur.
-The project will culminate in the publication of a book, ULYSSES European Odyssey, in which 18 innovative writers (one from each city/region) will be commissioned to write a response to their city and theme.
+An exchange between cities of 30 emerging artists also occurred.
+The project will culminate in the publication of a book, ULYSSES European Odyssey, for which 18 innovative writers (one from each city/region) were commissioned to write a response to their city and theme.

 UEO PROJECT LAUNCH